-"If I were observing students working in groups and assessing if they are cooperating and on task, instead of walking around with a clipboard, I can use a Powerbook," said depends by the has been using his own wireless products in his seventh-grade classroom.
+"If I were observing students working in groups and assessing if they are cooperating and on task, instead of walking around with a clipboard, I can use a Powerbook," said Thomase wherhas been using his own wireless products in his seventh-grade classroom.

-"For multimedia projects, I could take the Powerbook where the project is stored to another teacher and say, 'What do you think?'" he said.
+"For multimedia projects, I could take the Powerbook where the project is stored to another teacher and say, 'What do you think?" he said.